-- 1 Proposals for non-A1 retail uses within the Primary Shopping Area will normally be resisted where a proposal would result in the proportion of A1 retail length along that shopping frontage falling below 70%.
-Where this proportion is already below 70% proposals for non-A1 uses will normally be resisted. - 2 Non main town centre uses will not normally be permitted within the identified Protected Shopping Area.
+Proposals for non-A1 retail uses within the Primary Shopping Area will normally be allowed provided that the proportion of A1 retail length along that shopping frontage does not fall below 70%.
+Where this proportion is already below 70% proposals for non-A1 uses will normally be resisted.

-Central Shopping Area
+Central Shopping Area (PDNPA)